Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If you want to know more about the challenges of babysitting and how to do it successfully, check out this article: Is babysitting an easy job?

-In some areas, a certification for babysitting is required.
+In some areas, a certification for babysitting is required (see our post on babysitting licenses.)
 Either way, getting some training is a really good idea if you want to take care of kids.

 Common certifications include babysitting training, as well as CPR and first aid.
 These courses will help you earn more money, too, since you’ll be able to charge more.